Video by Everton Guilherme

 Here are some of the key decisions made over six weeks of work.

-Mini-graphPeople now use the graph to understand trends about their money.
-It also served as the entry point to a more detailed analytics screen.
+Mini-graphPeople used the graph mostly to understand trends about their money.
+On tap it now opens a more detailed analytics screen.